 - (1) The safeguards agreement reproduced in INFCIRC/718 between France, EURATOM and the Agency is pursuant to Additional Protocol I to the Treaty of Tlatelolco.
 There is an SQP to this agreement.
 The SQP was amended.
 No additional protocol to that agreement has been concluded. - (2) The safeguards agreement reproduced in INFCIRC/175, which remains in force, is an INFCIRC/66/Rev.2-type safeguards agreement, concluded between the United Kingdom and the Agency. - (3) The safeguards agreement between the United Kingdom, EURATOM and the Agency pursuant to Additional Protocol I to the Treaty of Tlatelolco was signed but has not entered into force.
 There is an SQP to this agreement.
-No additional protocol to that agreement has been concluded. - (4) The safeguards agreement between the United Kingdom and the Agency for the applications of safeguards in the United Kingdom in connection with the NPT and the additional protocol thereto were signed but have not entered into force. - (5) The safeguards agreement reproduced in INFCIRC/366 between the United States of America and the Agency is pursuant to Additional Protocol I to the Treaty of Tlatelolco.
+No additional protocol to that agreement has been concluded. - (4) The voluntary offer safeguards agreement between the United Kingdom, EURATOM and the Agency (reproduced in INFCIRC/263) and the additional protocol thereto (reproduced in INFCIRC/263/Add.1) terminated on 31 December 2020 at 23:00 GMT.
+The voluntary offer safeguards agreement between the United Kingdom and the Agency (reproduced in INFCIRC/951) and the additional protocol thereto (reproduced in INFCIRC/951/Add.1) entered into force on 31 December 2020 at 23:00 GMT. - (5) The safeguards agreement reproduced in INFCIRC/366 between the United States of America and the Agency is pursuant to Additional Protocol I to the Treaty of Tlatelolco.
 There is an SQP to this agreement.
 The SQP was amended.
 No additional protocol to that agreement has been concluded.